hidashhi/api-doc/api/js/README.md

 <a id="hisendTextMessage"></a>
 ### $hi.sendTextMessage(options)
-Using sendTextMessage you can send messages to a profileId, or muliple profileId's (array)
+Using sendTextMessage you can send messages to a profileId, or multiple profileId's (array)
 <pre>
 $hi.sendTextMessage(options YOUR_PROFILE_ID, TO_PROFILE_ID, false, "Your text message")
 </pre>